bcgov/MyGovBC-notification-server/docs/_docs/api-config.md

 title: Configuration API
 permalink: /docs/api-config/
 ---
-The configuration API is used by administrators to define dynamic configurations, hence **the API is accessible by admin requests only**.
+The configuration API, accessible by only super-admin requests, is used to define dynamic configurations.
 Dynamic configuration is needed in situations like

 * RSA key pair generated automatically at boot time if not present
 * service-specific subscription confirmation request message template